Who Is Your Ideal Prospect?

 When you know the results, you see the value.
 And it all starts with identifying who your ideal prospect is.

 Jefferson Vinall is a direct response copywriter specializing in SEO content for manufacturers and distributors.
-He specializes in the sports equipment/apparel and sports event travel industries.

 Want to learn more about direct response marketing, or to connect with a direct response copywriter?
 Find out more here.